Divi Review: Is It The Be-All-End-All of WordPress Themes?

 There are two reasons why Divi is becoming the go-to theme for WordPress users.
 For starters, it is elegant (no pun intended), attractive, and clean.
 The theme is pretty straightforward too.
 Once users get the hang of Divi WordPress theme, a page can be built in minutes.

 The second reason why Divi is one of the most sought-after WordPress themes is that of the Divi Builder.

-It is the page editor that makes it possible for users to edit without any background in coding.
+Divi builder is the page editor that makes it possible for WordPress website users to edit without any background in coding.

-At the heart of Divi is its Divi Builder, an intuitive front-end editor.
-Simply put, users would be able to design any website even without any coding experience.
+At the heart of Divi is its Divi Builder, an intuitive front-end editor (and an excellent animated WordPress theme).
+Simply put, users would be able to design any WordPress website even without any coding experience.
 Divi builder works just like any drag-and-drop website builder.
 You put elements in place and edit as needed.

-The theme has several features that make it stand out from other WordPress themes in the market.
+The theme has several features that make it stand out from other WordPress themes and page builders in the market.

 Drag-and-drop on WordPress

-As previously mentioned, Divi does not require any coding to use.
-You simply drag elements (more on that later) and add text and images.
+As previously mentioned, Divi WordPress theme does not require any coding to use.
+WordPress website owners can simply drag elements in Divi builder (more on that later) and add text and images.